Business on the Web (3-0) 3 Cr. Hrs.

 This course introduces the student to the key business and technology elements of electronic commerce.
 Both the theory and practice of conducting business over the Internet and World Wide Web are presented.
-The major topics include planning and building a Web presence, marketing on the Web, business-to-business strategies, online auctions, legal/ethical/tax issues, Web server hardware/software, security, payment systems and technology infrastructure.
+The major topics include technology infrastructure, planning and implementing a Web presence, marketing on the Web, business-to-business strategies, social networking, mobile commerce, online auctions, ethical and regulatory issues, Web server hardware/software, security and payment systems.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

 - Summarize the role of electronic commerce in relation to business activities.